 The parameters in Table 18-1 are defined as part of the TXVECTOR parameter list in the PHY-TXSTART.request and PLME-TXTIME.request primitives.
+Any additional parameters in Table 15-1, Table 16-5 and Table 17-1 are also defined as part of the TXVECTOR parameter list when the TXVECTOR parameter MODULATION is ERP-DSSS, ERP-CCK and ERP-OFDM, respectively.